minhhoit/yacms/docs/model-graph.rst

 ===========

-The below diagram depicts the fields and relationships for all the models in Mezzanine.
+The below diagram depicts the fields and relationships for all the models in Yacms.
 Click it to view a full version.

 .. image:: img/graph-small.png
    :align: center